US election 2020 – How the drama unfolded | Press and Journal

-The US election hung in the balance for days before Joe Biden was projected to become President having cleared the 270 electoral college votes needed to win the White House.
+The US election hangs in the balance with neither Donald Trump nor Joe Biden having cleared the 270 electoral college votes needed to win the White House.

 (All times in GMT)